It’s about breaking down barriers people impacted by the legal system face to civic engagement–and young people are a large chunk of this population.

 Chicago Votes and the Illinois Alliance for Reentry & Justice have launched a court watching program, sending community members inside Cook County Criminal Court to watch judges and collect data on bias and misconduct.
 The data collected will help in the creation of a judicial voter guide in 2024.

 The Illinois Constitution states that a person in prison “shall lose the right to vote, which right shall be restored not later than upon completion of his sentence.”
 The exact length of disenfranchisement is not specified.
-House Bill 39 restores the right to vote for voters post-conviction.
+The Reintegration and Civic Empowerment Act (SB3482), restores the right to vote to people serving a sentence in Illinois.

 The lives of people in prison are influenced by policies made by elected officials.
 Those who are elected are held accountable by their constituents.
 Until people in prison are given the right to vote, making up the constituency, they are unable to hold elected officials accountable.